shillingp/shillingp.github.io/_drafts/undo-and-redo-clojure.md

 categories: clojure clojurescript history
 ---

 In ClojureScript we store all of our app state in a single source of data.
 As we have a single source of truth it lends itself well to 'time travelling' or having history associated with it.
-This is because we know that no other vital data will be 'left behind' if we jump back and forth between history states.
+This is because we know that no other vital data will be 'left behind' if we jump back and forth between history states because there is no other vital data if you have only one data source.

 To visualise the problem at hand open up a new tab in your browser, then search for something, anything.
 You will know that the back button can now be pressed to take you back to the previous page and when you press it the forward button will be available.
 However now if you click a link you will see that the forward button is not available anymore, the "forward history" has been removed, this is because things get unclear if you retain it.